Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 This section provides several main design viewpoints of *product name* with their corresponding design concerns and appropriate design languages.
 Respectively, context, composition, logical, dependency, information, patterns, interface structure and interaction viewpoints are defined in the following subsections.
 Short descriptions relating a minimal set of design entities, design relationships design entity attribute, and design constraints are provided for each viewpoint.

 ### 5.2 Context Viewpoints
+The context viewpoints of *product name* show the functions provided by a design subject with reference to an explicit context.
+The services are the functions, which describes the relationships, dependencies, and interactions between the system and its environment like users and other stakeholders.

 #### 5.2.1 Design Concerns
 #### 5.2.2 Design Elements
 #### 5.2.3 Example Languages